tainacan/tainacan/src/readme.txt

 = Manage and browse your collection =

-Through this admin interface you can manage your collection and browse its item using the faceted search interface.
+Through this admin interface you can manage your collection and browse its item using the faceted search interface or advanced search interface.

 If you want to visit your collections in the public side of your site, using your current theme, visit http://your-site/tainacan-collection and you will get the list of your collections.

+= Set up Taxonomies =

+You can also have metada as taxonomies, which you can configure with a set of hierarchical terms of your own vocabulary.

 = Add links to your menu =